 • 46% less likely to start using drugs

 Under the Mentor Center, United Way now funds and has oversight of eight mentor programs.

-The Mentor Center also serves as the anchor of the Palm Beach County Mentor Network, a professional affiliation of 15 formal mentor programs working together to elevate mentoring in the community.
-These local mentor programs oversee about 1,975 mentor matches, with an additional 5,200 children reached by Junior Achievement of Palm Beach County through its mentoring efforts.
+The Mentor Center also serves as the anchor of the Palm Beach County Mentor Network, a professional affiliation of 22 formal mentor programs working together to elevate mentoring in the community.
+These local mentor programs oversee more than 10,000 mentor matches.